kfarooque/CongressApiResearch/README.md

     * `message.txt`: message with date, request, query, and number of results
     * `results.json`: JSON file with combined results of request
     * `results.txt`: tab-delimited text file with combined results of request
-    * `bills.txt`: tab-delimited text file with full text of any bills contained in `results.txt`
+    * `bills.txt`: tab-delimited text file with full text of any bills obtained in request

 # Operation